Immigration Rights and Resources for the Campus Community

 Budget (preliminary)

-• Fees: For 2025, costs will be determined by and through the Slavia Foundation.
-An estimate is $3,500.
+• Program Fee: Approximately $3000 (preliminary estimate).
 The program fee covers in-Poland costs between pick-up and drop-off at the arrival city (Szczecin, Poland).
-This includes travel from Szczecin to the site and back, lodging at the site, and meals during the program.
-Students are responsible for additional costs for any choice travel, outings, and snacks, etc... before/during/after the program.
+This includes travel from Szczecin to the site and back, lodging at the site, meals during the program, and insurance.
+Students are responsible for additional costs for any choice travel, outings, and snacks, etc. before/during/after the program.

 • Travel to and from Poland: Cost varies.
 Students are responsible for their own travel to and from Szczecin, Poland (see schedule for more information).
 Cost varies depending on time of purchase and travel choices.
-Flights are generally least expensive if purchased in advance and if flying from a major airport (e.g., SFO).
-Flying from the East Coast is generally less expensive.
+Flights are generally least expensive if purchased several months in advance (although prices sometimes drop again a couple months ahead) and if flying from a major airport.
 Specific information will be provided to attendees.
-Students are advised to not purchase airfare until their acceptance to the program is verified; however, keep in mind that fares are lower with early purchase.
-Students are advised to purchase flight insurance; the program shall not reimburse students for airfare if for any reason the student does not attend the program or if incorrect flights are purchased prior to confirming arrival information with faculty.
+Students are advised to not purchase airfare until their acceptance to the program is verified.
+Students are advised to purchase flight insurance; the program shall not reimburse students for airfare if for any reason the student does not attend the program or if incorrect flights are purchased.

-• Funding: Financial aid for summer is a bit different than it is for fall and spring.
-Humboldt students typically need to be enrolled in at least 6 summer units through Humboldt in order to get financial aid.
-Since the Slaiva units are not directly through Humboldt, this may mean registering for other courses/units if you need summer financial aid.
-Humboldt students can discuss options with Dr. Ramsier and the Office of Financial Aid.
+• Funding: Financial aid for summer is usually a bit different than for the academic year.
+Cal Poly Humboldt students typically need to be enrolled in a minimum number of summer units to qualify for financial aid.
+Please be sure to check with your financial aid office.
 Summer financial aid usually dispersed until mid summer, well after program fees are due and plane tickets need to be purchased (early-mid spring).
 For all of these reasons, students are advised to consider planning their spring budget/aid to cover costs.

 • https://www.archaeological.org/grant/waldbaum-scholarship/